Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Introduction

-To address these challenges, we propose \method, a foundation model designed to handle the complexities of heterogeneous time series data.
-The name \method is derived from its mythological significance as the Greek god of the ``opportune moment'', reflecting its adaptability.
-For local information extraction, we introduce a Mixture-of-Size Dynamic Patching (MoS-DP) mechanism that adaptively models time series at multiple granularities by selecting patch sizes based on local information density.
-Inspired by the computationally free null experts in Mixture-of-Experts architectures~\citep{zeng2024adamoe,jinmoe++}, we further incorporate null patch sizes, which allow the model to flexibly vary the number of active patches.
-This design moves beyond static patching strategies, enabling more expressive modeling of nuanced, time-varying dynamics.
-For temporal relationship modeling, we propose Instance-adaptive Rotary Position Embedding (IARoPE), an extension of RoPE~\citep{su2024roformer}, tailored for diverse temporal dynamics.
-Unlike standard RoPE, which represents positional information with a fixed temporal scale, our IARoPE modulates these scales using spectral features extracted from each series, thereby generating positional encodings uniquely adapted to individual instances.
+To address these limitations, we propose \method, a parameter-efficient model comprising a Mixture-of-Size Encoder, a Heterogeneity-Aware Transformer, and a Multi-Patch Decoder. \method addresses time series heterogeneity through two primary mechanisms: (i) For intra-patch representation learning, the Mixture-of-Size Encoder adaptively models time series at multiple granularities based on local characteristics.
+Inspired by null experts in Mixture-of-Experts~\citep{zeng2024adamoe,jinmoe++}, we introduce computation-free null experts to dynamically adjust the number of active granularities.
+This approach moves beyond static tokenization strategies, enabling more expressive modeling of nuanced, time-varying dynamics. (ii) For inter-patch dependency modeling, we enhance the Transformer with Dynamic Rotary Position Embedding (DRoPE).
+Unlike standard RoPE~\citep{su2024roformer}, which represents positional information with a fixed temporal scale, DRoPE modulates temporal scales using spectral features and granularity to generate instance-specific positional encodings.
+Flexible intra-patch and inter-patch modeling enable \method to effectively characterize heterogeneous time series with a substantially reduced parameter count (see Figure~\ref{fig:intro}(a)).
+Additionally, the Multi-Patch Decoder uses learnable tokens to predict future patches in parallel, which mitigates cumulative errors in autoregressive generation and offers greater flexibility for variable-length prediction horizons.